Wireless Audio Transfer Using LASER Light

 Frequently Asked Questions

 Of course, you can use lasers in a Li-Fi system.
-Practically, any light source along with its sensor can be utilized to create a Li-Fi system.
+Practically, any light source, along with its sensor, can be utilised to create a Li-Fi system.

 Determining whether Li-Fi is better than Wi-Fi depends on various factors.
 Both have their own pros and cons.
 For a detailed explanation, visit our article LiFi vs WiFi.

-Yes, LiFi (Light Fidelity) is generally considered safe for humans due to its Non-Ionizing Radiation, Low Power Levels, Limited Range, etc. Overall, LiFi is a promising and safe technology for wireless communication, offering a secure and efficient alternative to traditional radio frequency-based systems.
+Yes, LiFi (Light Fidelity) is generally considered safe for humans due to its non-ionising radiation, Low Power Levels, Limited Range, etc. Overall, LiFi is a promising and safe technology for wireless communication, offering a secure and efficient alternative to traditional radio frequency-based systems.

 Advantages of Li-Fi

-High-Speed Data Transfer: Li-Fi provides exceptionally fast data transfer rates, often surpassing those of traditional Wi-Fi, by utilizing visible light.
+High-Speed Data Transfer: Li-Fi provides exceptionally fast data transfer rates, often surpassing those of traditional Wi-Fi, by utilising visible light.

-Enhanced Security: Since light cannot pass through walls, Li-Fi offers better security against unauthorized access compared to radio frequency systems.
+Enhanced Security: Since light cannot pass through walls, Li-Fi offers better security against unauthorised access compared to radio frequency systems.

 No Radio Frequency Interference: Li-Fi avoids issues related to radio frequency interference, making it suitable for environments sensitive to such interference.